'Justice for A'Miya:' Sign unveiled to remember life of North Pontotoc student

 The ceremony began with opening remarks from Rev. James Hull, whose said he’s been working with the Braxton family for almost two years, trying to help them get justice for A’Miya.

-Hull said the erecting of the highway marker, which was made possible by the Pontotoc County Board of Supervisors, serves as a remembrance of the North Pontotoc student, however, justice remains to be served.
+Hull said the erecting of the highway marker, which was made possible by the Pontotoc County Board of Supervisors, serves as a remembrance of the North Pontotoc student.
+However, he believes justice remains to be served.

 “This sign is not any indication that A’Miya Braxton has gotten justice and I think we need to know and understand that,” Hull said.
 “If you talk about justice, justice has no color.
 It has no gender.
 It has no location, it has no venue.
 Justice is justice and anybody who knows anything about this case knows that this child did not get justice.”

-Pontotoc Sheriff Leo Mask also spoke at the unveiling; sharing his love and support for the family.
+Pontotoc Sheriff Leo Mask also spoke at the ceremony, sharing his love and support for the family.

 “We’ve been together all through this and y’all have been strong and have helped me be strong,” Mask said to the family.
 “Y’all haven’t given up and I haven’t either.
 We’re all going to see this through, and I love y’all.”